AlexBowWillCode/codegen-project/README.md

-# 🚀 GraphQL Schema Validator
+# 🚀 GraphQL Schema Validator and TypeScript Hook Generator

-A **TypeScript application** that validates `.graphql` files against a **GraphQL API schema**.
-It fetches the schema from a GraphQL endpoint, parses it, and compares it with your `.graphql` files to ensure they are valid.
+A **TypeScript application** that validates `.graphql` files against a **GraphQL API schema** and generates type-safe React hooks.
+It fetches the schema from a GraphQL endpoint, parses it, validates your queries, and generates ready-to-use TypeScript code.

 ---